MysteryVaibhav/robust_mtnt/README.md

 # robust_mtnt
 Code for the paper "Improving Robustness of Machine Translation with Synthetic Noise"

-### Steps for training the baseline model,
+### Steps for preparing the data:

-First fetch the data:
+1. Fetch the data
 ```
 cd data/
 wget http://www.statmt.org/europarl/v7/fr-en.tgz